 I am particularly always trying to figure out what to do with itty-bitties.
 I have some of the most perfect, gorgeous seashells that are no bigger than the end of my little finger.
 They are marvelously tiny and perfect but I can’t exactly set them on the mantel seeing as how they are a half inch tall.

 In a couple of weeks I am headed to the beach again (and I am soooo elated about that).
 I know when I get there I am going to be on the hunt for more shells so I figured it was a good time to figure out a way to use some of the ones I already have!
+They are the perfect size to make some shell jewelry, but I didn’t really want the hippie vibe a lot of shell jewelry has.
+I decided to keep it classy and simple with some simple silver leaf shell pendants.

 The How To